 Multi-genre producer and lyricist Yuni Wa, is making waves in the industry with an impressive catalog and more diverse music to come.
 This talented creative pursues beats of passion with heavy emotion illustrated throughout his work, often influenced by musicians like Thundercat and Flying Lotus.
-We caught up with the up-and-coming star to talk about the highlights of his career and the drive that keeps him in motion.
+In this question and answer interview, we caught up with the up-and-coming star to talk about the highlights of his career and the drive that keeps him in motion.

 When did you get started in the music business?

 I was about 10-12 years old.
 I was a member at the local Boys & Girls Club and that’s where I learned how to play bass guitar, drums, and record on professional tools; I even learned beat production.
 From there, I took music more seriously and bought a computer so I could start making music at home.

 I released my first real project on my 17th birthday.
 I produced Chris Travis’ “The Godfather is Here” and even worked with Bexey, who was Lil Peep’s right-hand man.
 After that, I started working with other artists and soon had a catalog of over 400 songs and 6 beat tapes by 2016.

 Which artist(s) have been most influential for you?

 What would you say was the biggest “aha” moment where you thought, “Wow, I’m really doing this.
 I’ve really made it”.